Josee9988/project-template/.github/ISSUE_TEMPLATE/5-security-report.md

 To expedite issue processing please search open and closed issues before submitting a new one.
 Please read our Rules of Conduct at this repository's `.github/CODE_OF_CONDUCT.md`

+FIRST OF ALL, read this project's SECURITY.md file.
+Located in `.github/SECURITY.md`.

 READ CAREFULLY IF YOUR ISSUE REPORT CONTAINS SENSIBLE OR PRIVATE DATA:
 (data that might be leaked or subtracted from our servers due to this security issue).